nora-bruns/ensemble_eeg/README.md

 <!-- ABOUT THE PROJECT -->
 # Why this copied package?
 The original package contained a bug that prevented successful brm-to-edf conversion.
 This bug has been fixed.
-This package can be instaleld using this path instead of the installation path below:
+The corrected package can be instaled using this path instead of the installation path below:

 ```python
 pip install -U git+https://github.com/nora-bruns/ensemble_eeg_bugfix.git